the-events-calendar/event-tickets/readme.txt

 = [4.2] TBD =

-* Feature - Add a shortcode listing those upcoming events the user has indicated they will attend [44363*]
+* Feature - Add a shortcode listing those upcoming events the user has indicated they will attend
-* Feature - Make it possible to disable the ticket form for logged out users [44347*]
+* Feature - Make it possible to disable the ticket form for logged out users
 * Feature - Added RSVP and WooCommerce tickets import via .csv file (Thank you Quakely for submitting this idea on UserVoice!)
-[33373*]
-* Feature - Authenticated Attendees can control their RSVP on Events [38995*]
+* Feature - Authenticated Attendees can control their RSVP on Events
 * Tweak - Language files in the `wp-content/languages/plugins` path will be loaded before attempting to load internal language files (Thank you to user aafhhl for bringing this to our attention!)
-[36246*]
 * Tweak - Add messaging on the RSVP form when tickets are not yet or are no longer on sale (Props to masteradhoc on GitHub for this change!)
-[45467*]
 * Tweak - Improved our JSON-LD output to include tickets (Big thanks to Lars for reporting this!)
-[43595*]
-* Tweak - Record the user ID associated with the creation of new attendee records [44347*]
+* Tweak - Record the user ID associated with the creation of new attendee records
 * Tweak - Fixed translation domain on a few strings (Thank you TEME for reporting the issue!)
-[46524*]
-* Tweak - Move plugin CSS to PostCSS [39982*]
+* Tweak - Move plugin CSS to PostCSS
-* Tweak - TODO [61611*]
+* Tweak - Fix padding/spacing for RSVP form on single event page in TwentyFifteen
-* Tweak - Updated plugin description on admin plugin page [46604*]
+* Tweak - Updated plugin description on admin plugin page
-* Tweak - Move plugin CSS to PostCSS [39982*]
+* Tweak - Move plugin CSS to PostCSS
 * Fix - Target specific input fields when check for remaining tickets to help with theme compatibility issues such as Avada (Thanks to Michael C!)
-[46789*]
 * Fix -  Corrects capabilities test in relation to editing tickets (Props to @bokorir!)
-[45609*]

 = [4.1.4] 2016-05-19 =